Friday, March 02, 2018

 • parallel_degree_level=150 scales the automatic degree of parallelism calculation but within the parallel_degree_limit.
 This parameter is not officially documented, but See Kerry Osborne's blog 12c – parallel_degree_level (control for auto DOP).

-The specific setting for one particular operator ID and run control takes precedence of the generic setting for all reportbooks.
+The specific setting for one particular operator ID and run control takes precedence over the generic setting for all reportbooks.

 INSERT INTO sysadm.PS_PRCS_SESS_PARM (prcstype, prcsname, oprid, runcntlid, keyword, param_name, parmvalue)